Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Case Studies in Communications Sensing

 \subsection{EIT-SPT for Holographic Channel Estimation}

-In this case study, we consider a multi-user holographic MIMO system, where a base station (BS), comprise a large number of densely packed antenna elements with sub-wavelength spacing.
-Such systems operate with spatially-continuous or near-continuous apertures, making traditional channel models and estimation schemes less suitable, and acquiring sufficient labeled data for training deep learning models is difficult and costly.
-In this work, we leverage the proposed EIT-SPT framework to achieve the accurate holographic channel estimation with limited labeled training samples.
-Specifically, we first construct EM-Compliant data representation based on EIT, where the holographic MIMO channel is modeled in the wavenumber domain, aligning with EIT principles by accurately depicting physical EM propagation and field distribution for continuous or nearly continuous aperture arrays.
-This forms the basis for the data used by WFMs.
-Then, a physics-informed architecture is developed, where the selective state space model (SSM)-based Mamba module is utilized to capture long-range dependencies inherent in the spatially-continuous wavenumber domain channel.
-To address labeled data scarcity, the EIT-SPT framework is employed with Mamba, allowing the model to learn robust feature representations from unlabeled wavenumber channel data by reconstructing the masked channels with different masking pattern to the full channels.
+The massive antennas and spatially near-continuous apertures in holographic MIMO (HMIMO) systems cause traditional channel estimation schemes to require larger pilot overhead.
+In particular, for AI-based channel estimation approaches, acquiring sufficient labeled data for training deep learning models is difficult and costly.
+In this work, we leverage the proposed EIT-SPT framework to achieve the accurate holographic channel estimation with limited labeled training samples. {Specifically, we construct an EM-compliant data representation rooted in EIT, where the HMIMO channel is characterized in the wavenumber domain.
+This approach strictly adheres to EIT principles by rigorously capturing the physical wave propagation and continuous field distributions inherent to holographic aperture arrays.} {Due to the finite aperture effect and the Fourier duality inherent in HMIMO system, the spectral leakage across the wavenumber domain causes the energy of a single propagation path to spread globally rather than being localized to a single point, creating intrinsic long-range spectral correlations.} {To specifically address the spatially continuous nature of holographic fields, the selective state space model (SSM)-based Mamba module is employed to construct a physics-informed network architecture \cite{gu2023mamba}.
+By modeling the spatial dimension as a continuous dynamic process, the Mamba captures the smooth phase variations and long-range diffractive correlations inherent to the holographic aperture, effectively bridging the gap between discrete digital processing and continuous physical reality.} Furthermore, to address labeled data scarcity, we construct a masking-based pre-training task, allowing the model to learn robust feature representations from unlabeled wavenumber channel data by reconstructing the masked channels with different masking pattern to the full channels.